Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical example: Coefficient inversion for a nonlinear diffusion--reaction PDE

 \subsubsection{The baseline MCMC methods}

-In \cref{fig:ndr_baseline}, we visualize the diagnostics for the baseline MCMC methods in \cref{tab:mcmc_list}.
+The diagnostics for the baseline MCMC methods in \cref{tab:mcmc_list} are visualized in \cref{fig:ndr_baseline}.
 The diagnostics show that mMALA produces Markov chains with the most effective posterior samples and the fastest mixing speed among the baseline methods.
-When comparing methods utilizing the same type of posterior geometry information (see \cref{tab:mcmc_list}), MALA is inferior to pCN, and DIS-mMALA is inferior to LA-pCN, even though both MALA and DIS-mMALA include gradient information in their proposal distributions.
-This result suggests the importance of accurate posterior local geometry information (i.e., data misfit Hessian approximation), without which including the gradient alone may lead to deteriorated Markov chain quality.
+When comparing methods using the same type of posterior geometry information (see \cref{tab:mcmc_list}), MALA is inferior to pCN, and DIS-mMALA is inferior to LA-pCN, even though both MALA and DIS-mMALA include gradient information in their proposal distributions.
+This result shows the importance of accurate posterior local geometry information (i.e., data misfit Hessians) in MCMC proposal design, as including data misfit gradients alone may compromise the chain quality.

-Comparing the median of ESS\%, mMALA produced 15.7 and 2.3 times more effective samples than pCN and LA-pCN.
-However, each MCMC sample generated by mMALA is around 2.3 times\footnote{Major contributing factors to the extra cost at each sample $m$ can be roughly decomposed into (1) forming a discretized Jacobian matrix $\bJ^h(m)$ via adjoint solves, (2) solving the eigenvalue problem for the operator $\bJ(m)\bJ(m)^T\in\R^{25\times 25}$, and (3) forming the decoder via actions of the prior covariance operator on the encoder.} more computationally costly than pCN and LA-pCN, which means that LA-pCN and mMALA generate effective posterior samples equally fast.
-We also provide the effective sampling speedups \cref{eq:effectiv_sample_speed} of mMALA against other baseline methods in \cref{tab:ndr_cost_per_es}.
+Based on a comparison of the median of ESS\%, mMALA outperformed pCN and LA-pCN, yielding 15.7 and 2.3 times more effective samples, respectively.
+Yet, each MCMC sample generated by mMALA incurs approximately 2.3 times\footnote{Major contributing factors to the extra cost at each sample $m$ can be roughly decomposed into (1) forming a discretized Jacobian matrix $\bJ^h(m)$ via adjoint solves, (2) solving the eigenvalue problem for the operator $\bJ(m)\bJ(m)^T\in\R^{25\times 25}$, and (3) forming the decoder via actions of the prior covariance operator on the encoder.} higher computational costs than pCN and LA-pCN.
+Consequently, LA-pCN and mMALA achieve equivalent speeds in generating effective posterior samples.
+The effective sampling speedups of mMALA against other baseline methods are provided in \cref{tab:ndr_cost_per_es}.